athom031/athom031.github.io/about.md

 permalink: /about/
 ---

-I am a Software Engineer working at Sigma Connectivity Inc. Currently on project with a FAANG company since the beginning of 2021, I have taken it upon myself to explore each new field I have come across.
-Starting in Android UX, specializing in Accessibility, and then diving into build tools has expanded my skillset considerably since coming out of university.
+I am a Software Engineer with three years of proven experience at Meta Reality Labs (Facebook) as an Infrastructure Engineer.
+Graduating with Honors in Computer Science from the University of California, Riverside, I am passionate about exploring new technologies and have developed expertise in Software Development, Infrastructure Engineering, Full Stack Web Development, Data Analytics, and Android UI/UX.

-I graduated from the University of California, Riverside with an Honors Degree in Computer Science the summer of 2020.
-A recurring theme of my time in and out of college is my passion for learning.
-That passion has led me to explore artificial intelligence, embedded systems, and full stack development demonstrated in the projects and roles found on the home page.
+My journey has led me to work on cutting-edge projects, such as developing a Full Stack web application for scalable Twitter search and creating firmware update automation tools for Portal devices.
+With a strong drive for continuous learning and a knack for collaborative problem-solving, I thrive in both personal and team-oriented projects.

-Ultimately my journey has brought out the drive to keep learning each day and the skill I have for working with people to solve problems.
+I take pride in my dedication to Software Engineering, and I look forward to exploring new opportunities and challenges.

 Let's <a class="u-email" href="mailto:alexjosthomas@gmail.com">connect</a> and talk about what work we can do together.